JohannaJJJJ/pertubation_dataset/README.md

 ## If you want to do 20 completion for each sample for all the samples,
 !python3 automodel.py --name "facebook/incoder-6B" --root-dataset humaneval --lang java --temperature 0.2 --batch-size 20 --completion-limit 20 --output-dir-prefix tutorial
-or,
-## If you want to do 20 completion for each sample and take only first 5 samples,
-!python3 automodel.py --name "facebook/incoder-6B" --root-dataset humaneval --lang java --temperature 0.2 --batch-size 20 --completion-limit 20 --output-dir-prefix tutorial --input-limit 5

 cd ../evaluation/src